North Korean abductions of Japanese citizens: Situation since 2004

-Following the resignation of long-serving Prime Minister Shinzō Abe in 2020 due to health reasons, his replacement, Yoshihide Suga, claimed he wanted 'to make a breakthrough' regarding the situation, and went on to discuss the possibility of a meeting between himself and Kim Jong-un to discuss the issue.
-However, Suga resigned in 2021 before he could meet with Kim Jong-un.
-Suga's successor, Fumio Kishida, has yet to comment on the abduction issue.
+Following the resignation of long-serving prime minister Shinzō Abe in 2020 for health reasons, his replacement, Yoshihide Suga, claimed he wanted 'to make a breakthrough' regarding the situation, and went on to discuss the possibility of a meeting between himself and Kim Jong Un to discuss the issue.
+However, Suga resigned in 2021 before he could meet with Kim Jong Un, his successor, Fumio Kishida, did not comment on the abduction issue.

+North Korean Foreign Minister Choe Son Hui restated Pyongyang's policy of rejecting any contact with Japan on March 29, 2024, and declared that holding discussions with Tokyo is of minimal importance to her country.
+Minister Choe criticized Japan's prime minister Fumio Kishida's announcement on March 28, 2024, that Japan would continue addressing issues regarding North Korea, including the abduction of Japanese nationals in the past.

 List of victims

 Seventeen nationals are officially recognized by the Japanese government as victims of the abduction issue.
 The sixteenth, Minoru Tanaka, was added to the list on April 27, 2005, following discovery of evidence supporting the assertion that he was abducted.
 The seventeenth victim, Kyoko Matsumoto, was added to the list in November 2006.